pbougie/mac-dev-env/source/ruby-rails.html.markdown

 ### Verify the Installation

-To verify that you have correctly installed Ruby on Rails.
-It should display the version number.
+Verify that you have successfully installed **Ruby on Rails**.

-	rails -v
+	rails --version